Ayub Khan: 1965 presidential election

 In 1964, President Ayub Khan was confident in his apparent popularity and saw the deep divisions within the political opposition which ultimately led him to announce presidential elections in 1965.
 He earned the nomination of the Pakistan Muslim League (PML) and was shocked when Fatima Jinnah was nominated by the Combined Opposition Parties.

 Ayub Khan's son, Gohar Ayub Khan, launched attacks on Fatima Jinnah supporters.
 During this time, Ayub Khan used the Pakistani intelligence community for his own advantage.
 Military Intelligence actively monitored politicians and political gatherings and the Intelligence Bureau taped politicians' telephone conversations.
-This was the first departure of the intelligence community from national defence and security to direct interference with national politics, an interference which continued in succeeding years.

 It was reported that the elections were widely rigged by the state authorities and machinery under the control of Ayub Khan and it is believed that had the elections been held via direct ballot, Fatima Jinnah would have won.
 The Electoral College consisted of only 80,000 Basic Democrats.
 They were easily manipulated by President Ayub Khan, who won the bitterly contested elections with 64% of the Electoral College vote.
 According to journalists of the time, the election did not conform to international standards; many viewed the election results with great suspicion.